Nithin-GK/UniteandConquer/README.md

 We propose **Unite and Conquer**, where users can use multiple modalities for face and generic image generation.
     *(a) Face Generation*.
 Given multi-modal controls, We can generate high-quality images consistent with the input conditions.
-    *(b) Text and Classguided Genearation*.
+    *(b) Text and Class guided Genearation*.
 Users can input generic scenes and Imagenet classes that are unlikely to be present in that scene to generate an image.

 <br>